vinaynb/vinaybhinde.in/posts/2017-12-08-heuristic-caching-in-browsers.md

 To avoid forcing browsers to invoke heuristic freshness value calculation, it is recommended you set up your origin servers to have either <code>Cache-control:max-age value-in-seconds</code> or <code>Expires value-in-seconds</code> header so that browsers know exactly when they should consider a resource stale and hit the network.
 If you are working with S3 and using Cloudfront like me, you will need to add required headers as [meta-data to your S3 objects](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingMetadata.html#object-metadata) a guide to which can be found [here](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-object-metadata.html).

 Still not working for you?
 Trouble understanding or implementing caching?
 Hit me up in comments or on twitter([@vinayn_b](https://twitter.com/vinayn_b)).
-Thanks for reading :)
+Thanks for reading.